 When you have substantial experience, you may be involved in teaching, both within the pharmacy department and in other areas of the hospital.

 - Within the NHS, the Agenda for Change pay structure has clearly defined pay bands.
-Newly qualified pharmacists usually start on Band 6, which ranges from £26,041 to £34,876.
+Newly qualified pharmacists usually start on Band 6, where salaries range from £26,565 to £35,577.

 - Roles at senior level include advanced pharmacist, consultant pharmacist, team manager and professional manager of pharmaceutical services.
-Salaries can range from £39,632 to £81,618 (Band 8a to 8d) depending on knowledge, training and experience.
-As a most senior manager of pharmaceutical services, salaries of £77,850 to £98,453 (Band 9) can be reached.
+Salaries range from £40,428 to £83,258 (Band 8a to 8d) depending on knowledge, training and experience.
+As a most senior manager of pharmaceutical services, you could earn between £79,415 and £100,431 (Band 9).

 Salaries within private hospitals may be set at different levels.